Erin Lindsay: Chicago P.D.

 Since breaking up with Severide, Lindsay's main love interest in the show is her partner Jay Halstead.
 They share a close friendship, which has escalated to a more intimate relationship and cooled down at various times, due to Voight's vocal dislike for "in-house" romances.
 However, regardless of the status of their relationship, they remained loyal to each other as partners on the job and friends outside of it.
 Halstead is the only character other than Voight she has confided her past to in detail; likewise, she is the only character other than Mouse and Halstead's brother Will who knows about his traumatic past in the military.
 When Lindsay was on the federal task force, she starts seeing Halstead after work as they no longer had to worry about breaking fraternization rules.
 In the season 3 premiere, Halstead is the only one who persistently tries to help her, even after Voight had given up.
-Following her return from her "sabbatical", Voight tells Halstead that he no longer cares about the status of latter and Lindsay's relationship as long as Halstead is looking out for her.
+Following her return from her "sabbatical", Voight tells Halstead that he accepts his relationship with Lindsay as long as he is looking out for her.
 After some hesitation, she agrees to take the next step, and they go public with their relationship for the first time by kissing at Molly's.
 In the beginning of season four, they move in together.

 In "Army of One", she sticks her gun down a pedophile's throat in the interrogation room when a child is discovered to be found missing (and later found dead).
 In "Fork In The Road", she is brought to the review board when she was accused of assault.

 She leaves Chicago in "Fork in the Road" to join the FBI's New York Counter-terrorism Bureau in exchange for her mother's freedom after she is found in possession of pills that were stolen by her boyfriend and his associates.